Image Credit: GiroScience/Shutterstock.com

 Biomaterials improve the quality of life for the ever-increasing population.
 The range of applications is vast and includes joint and limb replacements, artificial arteries and skin, contact lenses, dentures, and many others.
 While the use of some of these materials may be for medical reasons such as the replacement of diseased tissues required to extend life expectancies, other applications are purely aesthetic – such as breast implants.

-The increasing demand for these services arises from an ageing population with higher quality of life expectations.
-The biomaterials community is producing new and improved implant materials and techniques to meet this demand, but also to aid the treatment of younger patients where the necessary properties are even more demanding.
-A counter force to this technological push is the increasing level of regulation and the threat of litigation.
-To meet these conflicting needs it is necessary to have reliable methods of characterisation of the material and material/host tissue interactions.
+The increasing demand for these services arises from an aging population with a higher quality of life expectations.
+The biomaterials community is producing new improved implant materials and techniques to meet this demand, but also to aid the even more demanding treatment of younger patients.
+A counterforce to this technological push is the increasing level of regulation and the threat of litigation.
+To meet the conflicting needs, it is necessary to have reliable methods of characterization of the material and material/host tissue interactions.

 Table 1.
 Some accepted biomaterials

 316L stainless steel

 The main requirement of a biomaterial is that it does not elicit an adverse reaction when placed into service.

 The range of applications for biomaterials is enormous as is the amount of different biomaterials.
 However, the following biomaterials are used the most:

 - Metallic biomaterials are used for load-bearing applications and must have sufficient fatigue strength to endure the rigors of daily activity e.g. walking, chewing, etc.